 Lamonakis' parents owned a Greek seafood eatery called The Athens Restaurant when she was growing up.
 It was a staple in what is now a town of about 4,800, and she behaved herself accordingly.
 "Everybody knew my mom and dad," she explained, "so if I did something wrong, they'd find out about it."

 But after two decades spent avoiding trouble, trouble found her.
 Lamonakis was mugged one day outside a Springfield, Massachusetts, ATM by two attackers, one of whom grabbed her by her hair and pressed a knife to her throat as she sat in the driver's seat of her car.
 The incident proved to be traumatic.
-"I wanted to learn how to defend myself after that," she told Mic.
+"I wanted to learn how to defend myself after that," she said.

 An ensuing conversation with a friend led her to don a pair of boxing gloves for the first time.
 She fell in love with the sport almost instantly.
 She was 27 years old.

 Over the next nine years, Lamonakis enjoyed a successful amateur career, winning six Golden Glove titles — one of the sport's highest non-professional accomplishments — both on the national level and in New York, where she moved in 2005.
 She fought her first professional bout in 2010, and has since pummeled her way to a 10-2-2 pro record.

 "It wasn't easy to get fights at first," she said.
 "I was selling most of my tickets by getting on undercards for male fighters ...
 Once I turned pro, I started fighting around four times a year.
 It's less than that now that I am where I am."